roman-milk/roman-milk.github.io/vanessas-dissonance.md

  The other two guys hollered and howled with laughter at this suggestion.
 Vanessa wasn't in a state to argue with the guys any longer.
 She was only glad that the players at the other poker table had a heated game going on.
 They were so loud that their noise drowned out the laughter from the three new clients.

  The flame-haired knockout stepped in front of the massive footballer and started dancing.
 This time, she made sure that her dancing looked as enthusiastically as possible.
 She seductively gyrated her hips in an exaggerated manner and ran her French-nailed fingers over her bare left leg.
 Then she turned around and bent over the table.
 She pushed her apple bottom back until it was almost in Lineman's face.
 In the skintight, white gown, her juicy ass curves clearly stood out.
 Vanessa began shaking and wiggling her buttocks invitingly.
 Meanwhile, she slowly pushed the gown to the right side.
 The dress opened like a curtain revealing more and more skin.
 Finally, her terrific ass was on full display.
-Report_Story #3